-Free green papers on the NYDFS cybersecurity requirements and ISO 27001
+Free green paper on the NYDFS cybersecurity requirements and ISO 27001

-If you would like more information on the benefits of implementing ISO 27001 to meet the NYDFS cybersecurity requirements deadlines, we recommend you download our free green papers: NYDFS Cybersecurity Requirements – Part 1: The Regulation and the ISO 27001 standard and NYDFS Cybersecurity Requirements – Part 2: Mapped alignment with ISO 27001.
+If you would like more information on the benefits of implementing ISO 27001 to meet the NYDFS cybersecurity requirements deadlines, we recommend you download our free green paper: NYDFS Cybersecurity Requirements – Part 1: The Regulation and the ISO 27001 standard.

 Speak to an expert